AliAlkadhim/FSU_HGCAL_DB/README.md

 This can also be done by anyone at home!
 Sqlite3 comes preinstalled with most python installations, and if you don't have sqlitebrowser, install it with the command
 `sudo apt-get install sqlitebrowser` for Debian or `brew install --cask db-browser-for-sqlite` for MacOS.

 After opening `TESTME.db`, there are countless things you can do with sqlitebrowser (including queries and updating!).
 However, for these checks, go to the `Browse Data` tab, and choose which table you want from the `Table` dropdown menu.
-You'll see that for IV we have
+You'll see that for IV we have the following tables:
 1) FULL_SENSOR_LOGISTICS <br>
 2) MOS_GCD_LOGISTICS <br>
 3) STRIP_SENSOR_LOGISTICS <br>